CyberGen49/express-file-index/README.md

 ### `string` `serverName`
 The name to use for the root directory in the file index.

-Defaults to the hostname of the server.
+Defaults to the hostname request header.

 ### `string[]` `hiddenFilePrefixes`
 A list of file prefixes that should be hidden from the file index.